a-sit-plus/warden-supreme/docs/docs/bg/threatmodels.md

 - **Cost‑increasing policy levers** (apply based on audience support):
     - Minimum Android OS version: Set a recent floor to exclude older, cheaper second‑hand devices that dominate farms.
     - Patch‑level floor: Require recent security patch levels to filter out poorly maintained devices.
+    - Device capabilities:
-    - Device capabilities: Prefer StrongBox when feasible to rule out inexpensive hardware.
+        - Prefer StrongBox when feasible to rule out inexpensive hardware.
+        - Require Remote Key Provisioning
     - Integrity signals: Combine attestation with server‑side anomaly detection (rate limits, IP reputation, proof‑of‑work for abuse endpoints) to degrade automation ROI.

 !!! warning inline end
     Consider your target audience!
 If you target a wide user base, you cannot demand fully updated, top-of-the-line devices.

-The goal is to ensure real hardware, block modified apps, and systematically remove the cheapest device classes from eligibility.
+The goal is to ensure real hardware, block modified apps, systematically remove the cheapest device classes from eligibility, and enforce remote key provisioning.
 Even the simple fact of requiring real hardware raises the cost of Sybil attacks astronomically compared to using emulators.
 Enforcing modern hardware with up‑to‑date security greatly increases the operating cost of a bot farm and reduces feasibility of such operations.